fire-walk-with-me/TerrainGenerator/README.md

 <img width="692" alt="Screenshot 2024-05-07 at 09 34 02" src="https://github.com/fire-walk-with-me/TerrainGenerator/assets/78409816/85a9089a-b604-455e-86d8-90524877918d">
 <img width="691" alt="Screenshot 2024-05-07 at 09 34 18" src="https://github.com/fire-walk-with-me/TerrainGenerator/assets/78409816/07de0fe8-88f4-48e2-a386-6cb9780f1825">
 <img width="691" alt="Screenshot 2024-05-07 at 09 33 41" src="https://github.com/fire-walk-with-me/TerrainGenerator/assets/78409816/cfebcd95-3439-4f46-ad13-6330fff0cc1d">

+The agents work in real-time so that the creator can visually follow what is happening, and thus a faster(close to instant) version would be and interesting area to visit as future research.